BlueSpice

-BlueSpice MediaWiki (BlueSpice for short) is free wiki software based on the MediaWiki engine and licensed with the GNU General Public License.
+BlueSpice is free wiki software based on the MediaWiki engine and licensed with the GNU General Public License.
 It is especially developed for businesses as an enterprise wiki distribution for MediaWiki and used in over 150 countries.

 The freely available version BlueSpice free is considered one of the most popular wiki computer programs for knowledge management in companies.

 History

 The German company Hallo Welt! has been working on the development of an open source wiki based on MediaWiki since 2007.
 The origins of the later BlueSpice software go back to an initiative by the IBM CTO Gunter Dueck, who initiated an internal company wiki for IBM Germany in 2007 under the name "bluepedia".
 The model for the bluepedia project was Wikipedia and accordingly the platform was based on MediaWiki.
 However, in daily operation, additional requirements arose for the software used.
 This led to the founding of a company that would develop and provide the missing functions in the future.

 In 2011, Hallo Welt! decided to publish their wiki as free and open-source software.
 The stable version of BlueSpice for MediaWiki was released July 4, 2011.
-From this point on, a free download has been available at SourceForge.
-The first release of BlueSpice was a couple of extensions and has developed into a complete stand-alone distribution which has the latest MediaWiki as a core system but offers in the free version more than 50 distinct extensions and a completely different user interface.
-According to independent sources, the BlueSpice free distribution is one of the most popular wiki software for knowledge management in organisations.
+From this point on, a free download was available at SourceForge.
+A key feature of the software was the provision of a WYSIWYG editor, which at the time was based on the TinyMCE editor.

 In Autumn 2013, Hallo Welt! released the completely reworked version BlueSpice 2.
 According to the BlueSpice developers this release aims for opening up BlueSpice for freelance developers in the global MediaWiki community and multiple language versions.

 In 2014, BlueSpice for MediaWiki became a project of Translatewiki.net.
 In January 2015 the developers announced that they will change to a subscription model.

-Functionality
+Since 2017, the software is provided as Docker containers.

-Some central features of BlueSpice are:
+Functionality and technology

-Visual editing: allowing editing without any knowledge of wiki code (WYSIWYG).
+BlueSpice is written in the PHP programming language and uses MySQL, Nginx, Tomcat and MongoDB (for collaborative editing).
+BlueSpice is released in a free edition and two paid editions.
+The free edition adds more than 50 extensions to a MediaWiki, mainly in the areas of: